-There have been a growing number of reports about a phishing attack in Microsoft Office 365 that is attempting to steal log in credentials through a fake non-delivery message.
+There have been a growing number of reports about a new phishing attack in Microsoft Office 365.
+This attack is attempting to steal log in credentials through a fake non-delivery message.
 It will state that “Microsoft found Several Undelivered Messages” and prompt the user to send them again.
 When the user clicks ‘Send Again’ it will take them to a phishing site that looks very similar to the real Office 365 login.
 The email address will auto populate and prompt for the password to be enter.
 At this point it will send your login information to the hackers and redirect you to the real Office 365 account.

 Please be aware of any unexpected emails which could be attempts to obtain login information and take a few steps before opening emails, attachments, or links.
 Always verify the website you are on *before* entering *any* credentials!

 Were you expecting the email?
 If not, can you verify the email was sent by the sender?

 Note the sender’s email address?
 Is it one you are familiar with and does it match the name displayed?

 Does it contain repetitive grammar mistakes or any obvious poor spelling and punctuation?